A Utility Theory Based Interactive Approach to Robustness in Linear Optimization: Algorithms

 } \item{Step 5: Set $w_i^k=\frac{1}{m^2}$ for $i\in\{m+1,\ldots,m+k\}$ and $w_i^k=\frac{1}{m}-\frac{k}{m^2}$ for $i\in\{1,\ldots,m\}$.
 Find the $w^k$-center $(x^k,y^k,s^k)$ with respect to $\mathcal F_k$.
 Return to Step 3.} \end{itemize}

 The logic behind Step 5 is that we want to give smaller weights to the new constraints than the original ones (however, our choices above are just examples; implementers should make suitable, practical choices that are tailored to their specific application).
-A main problem with the algorithm is that the dimension of the weight-space is increased by one every time we add a constraint.
-We show that this problem is solved by our $w$-space algorithm in the following subsection.
+A main problem with this algorithm is that the dimension of the weight-space is very large and is increased by one every time we add a constraint.
+We show that this problem is solved by our $w$-space algorithm and the notion of driving factors in the following subsections.